SKaplanOfficial/Raycast-PromptLab/README.md

 ## Create Your Own Commands

-You can create custom PromptLab commands, accessed via the "Search PromptLab Commands" command, to execute your own prompts acting on the contents of selected files.
+You can create custom PromptLab commands, accessed via the "My PromptLab Commands" command, to execute your own prompts acting on the contents of selected files.
 A variety of useful defaults are provided, as listed under [Default Commands](#default-commands).

 ### Placeholders